cambridge/thesis/README.md

     _Note_: the package `makeidx` is used to create the index.

-*   `backrefs`: Add back references in the Bibliography section.
+*   `backrefs`: Add back references in the Bibliography section (here's [a sample](https://dl.bintray.com/matej/thesis/backrefs-master.pdf)).
 In other words, for each reference, it adds the page(s) where it is cited.

     _Note_: the package `backref` is used to create the back references.